440 Huntington Avenue

 302G West Village H

 ATTN: Jay Spitulnik, 202 WVH

 Jay Spitulnik is an associate director at Northeastern University’s Khoury College of Computer Sciences.
 He brings a wealth of experience from corporate learning and the healthcare industry to Khoury College.
 Jay earned his BA and EdM from Boston University and PhD in Organizational Psychology from Walden University.

 - PhD in Organizational Psychology, Walden University

 - EdM in Educational Media and Technology, Boston University

 Field of research/teaching

 What are the specifics of your educational background?

 At Boston University, I earned my BA in Philosophy and my EdM in Educational Media and Technology with a focus on instructional design and adult learning.
-I am currently working on a dissertation for PhD in Organizational Psychology, entitled “Physician Collaboration and Improving Health Care Team Patient Safety Culture: A Quantitative Approach.”
+I earned my PhD in Organizational Psychology from Walden University, with my dissertation entitled “Physician Collaboration and Improving Health Care Team Patient Safety Culture: A Quantitative Approach.”

 What is your research focus in more detail?
 Is your current research path what you always had in mind for yourself, or has it evolved?